Officials release details about Las Vegas shooter as death toll rises

 Eric Paddock said he helped Stephen Paddock move to Mesquite about a year ago, noting, “He had no machine guns when I moved him from Melbourne to Mesquite.”

-Benjamin Paddock operated an Oregon bingo parlor after escaping from a Texas prison in the late 1960s, according to the Associated Press.
+Benjamin Paddock operated an Oregon bingo parlor after escaping from a Texas prison in the late 1960s, according to The Associated Press.
 FBI agents arrested Patrick Benjamin Paddock on Sept.
 6, 1978, at the Bingo Center in the small city of Springfield.

 Benjamin Paddock was paroled the following year and returned to Oregon.
 He continued the bingo operation until authorities shut it down in 1987 and charged him with racketeering.